MicrosoftDocs/azure-docs/articles/cosmos-db/create-sql-api-java-changefeed.md

     }
     ```

 1. Allow the code to run 5-10sec.
-Then return to the Azure Portal Data Explorer and navigate to **InventoryContainer > items**.
+Then return to the Azure portal Data Explorer and navigate to **InventoryContainer > items**.
 You should see that items are being inserted into the inventory container; note the partition key (```id```).

     ![Feed container](media/create-sql-api-java-changefeed/cosmos_items.JPG)